-There’s something endearing about “Remembering Every Night” (Japanese: “すべての夜を思いだす”), the latest film from director Yui Kiyohara, in that it feels as though the films requires to be observed and not seen.
-Indeed, the opening shots that show a picturesque suburb — the sprawling Tama New Town district — serves as the main setting for the whole film.
+There’s something endearing about “Remembering Every Night” (Japanese: “すべての夜を思いだす”), the latest film from director Yui Kiyohara, in that it feels as though the film requires to be observed and not seen.
+Indeed, the opening shots that show a picturesque suburb — the sprawling Tama New Town district — serve as the main setting for the whole film.
 And in it, Kiyohara introduces us to her protagonists, three women with stories of their own and whose paths don’t necessarily cross.

 But as an exercise in both nostalgia and subtlety, “Remembering Every Night” adroitly binds these roaming souls together.
 And if anything, it simply shows its director’s ability to tell an engaging narrative that reels us in, even the payoff lies not in the destination of her characters, but in their journey itself.